AdaRoseCannon/webvr/talk-dot-js.md

 ## How the web platform can enhance VR

+The web has access to many useful APIs which VR will bring to entirely new relevance.

 ### P2P Via WebRTC

+WebRTC primarily used for Video Chat and Multiplayer gaming can now be used for Copresence.

+Explain how it can be used for Copresence with some code

+> ## Copresence Demo

 ### Service Workers and Cache APIs

+Using the Service worker to cache assets, models etc

+Work offline, reduce network usage, handle assets

+Cross-origin Service Workers & Foreign Fetch libraries and assets common across VR experiences can be cached and made available quickly for a fast VR browsing experience.

+> Service Worker Pseudo code for Caching assets
+>
+> Cache first route

 ## Expectations by being on the web

+Even though one may be making something new and amazing, the wow factor for VR will wear off and users have a short attention span.

+The lessons we've learnt in engaging uers on the web are still applicable here

+Primarily reduce the barrier between the user and content.

+> * < 3s Acceptable
+> * < 1s Good
+> * < 0.5s Ideal

 ### Start fast - load content as needed

+Start fast.
+Each barrier to entry will lose a signifcant portion of your users.

+The advantage of the web is that one link click takes you to the content but that advantage is lost easily.

+* Avoid interstitials redirecting users to different devices or platforms
+* Avoid long loading
+* Work on desktop but enhance into VR

+> Demo play canvas.

 ### Works across devices

+> Demo same content across Samsung Internet, Safari, Desktop Chrome

 ## The potential future of VR in the web (Markup CSS3D)

+The web isn't just WebGL though we have 25 years of content already available

+The web should be providing APIs to bring this content into the future

+> # The Future

 ## How to get involved in Standards to influence the future of VR

 W3C webVR workshop!

+Now is the time to get in at the ground floor of where the web may evolve.

+If graphical fidelity were the driving metric we would all be watching blu-rays and not Netflix - Josh Carpenter

+> # Get involved in standards

 <script>